 5. Confusion between Qualitative and Quantitative Feedback

-There are two approaches to collect data from the right audience: Qualitative and Quantitative feedback.
-You cannot just rely on one and neglect other type; there should be an ideal balance of two before making any conclusion.
+There are two approaches to collecting data from the right audience: Qualitative and Quantitative feedback.
+You must rely on more than one and pay attention to the other type; there should be an ideal balance of two before making any conclusion.

 10 Ways to Validate Your MVP Product

-You have built an MVP product and launched it, but the MVP approach does not end there – testing and validating it is equally important.
+You have built an MVP product and launched it.
+Still, the MVP approach does not end there – testing and validating it is equally important.
 You can never be sure whether your product meets the customer’s needs until the MVP test is run.
 The following are a few validating techniques that can help you gain reliable data from your target users.

-It is one of the popular ways to validate and test whether your product is worth launching in the market or not.
+It is one of the popular ways to validate and test whether your product is worth launching in the market.
 Websites like IndieGoGo or Kickstarter are some of the best platforms where you can test your MVP and raise funds from interested people.

 2. Pre-Order Pages

 You can validate your MVP by offering your product directly to your potential audience through pre-order pages.
-If users like your MVP, they can pay for your product prior to launch — what could be more validating than this?
+If users like your MVP, they can pay for your product before launch — what could be more validating than this?

 3. Customer Interviews

-It is one of the most common ways to test your MVP — conduct interviews with your target audience and get direct feedback.
+One of the most common ways to test your MVP is to interview your target audience and get direct feedback.
 You can also ask about the improvements and future expectations of the product.

 4. Piecemeal MVPs

-It is one of the smartest ways to validate your MVP business by investing no to the minimum amount of money in a product and introducing it to the target audience by using existing services, platforms, and tools.
+One of the most innovative ways to validate your MVP business is by investing no minimum amount of money in a product and introducing it to the target audience using existing services, platforms, and tools.

 5. Landing Pages

-Building a landing page that explains your product’s features is a perfect marketing opportunity to test your MVP, where you analyze your target audience’s interest by the way they interact and behave on the page.
-Use tools like Hotjar and Google Analytics to track visitor’s analytics.
+Building a landing page that explains your product’s features is a perfect marketing opportunity to test your MVP, where you analyze your target audience’s interest by how they interact and behave on the page.
+Use tools like Hotjar and Google Analytics to track visitors’ analytics.

 6. Explainer Videos

 A story-driven video explaining your product’s features is an excellent way to test your MVP and increase the number of signups.
-The video helps demonstrate the ways their product or service will resolve the target customer’s pain points.
+The video helps demonstrate how their product or service will resolve the target customer’s pain points.